EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-service.md

 When [ClientRequest] is sent to [MYAPP] with success
 ```

-When it's necessary te verify a non-success response code (for example ERROR_CLIENT_NOT_FOUND) the following steps should be used.
+When it's necessary to verify a non-success response code (for example ERROR_CLIENT_NOT_FOUND) the following steps should be used.

 ```
 When [ClientRequest] is sent to [MYAPP]